World Chess Championship 1987: 1985–87 Candidates Tournament

 Karpov won, thus earning the right to face Kasparov in a championship match for the fourth year in a row.

 1987 Championship match

 The best-of-24 match was tied after 22 games.
 On his 50th move of game 23 Kasparov played a sacrifice that he thought would win the game and the match, but Karpov found a refutation on move 53 and won the game a few moves later, leaving Kasparov needing to win the final game to retain his title.
-In a tense and dramatic 24th game, Karpov ran low on thinking time and Kasparov seized a chance to sacrifice a pawn for an attack.
+In a tense and dramatic 24th game, Karpov ran low on time and Kasparov seized a chance to sacrifice a pawn for an attack.
 In desperate time pressure Karpov missed the best defence and by the time the game was adjourned on move 42 Kasparov was a pawn up.
 Exploiting another mistake by Karpov in the second session of play, Kasparov slowly built his advantage until Karpov resigned on move 64.
 The match thus ended in a 12–12 tie, with Kasparov remaining World Champion.